Don Jose M. Ynares Sr. Memorial National High School: Senior High School

 The Senior High School program includes grades 11 and 12 under the K-12 curriculum.
 Senior High School is two years of specialized upper secondary education.
 The choice of career track defines the subjects a student will have to take in Grades 11 and 12.
 The school offers two of the three tracks: Academic, and Technical-Vocational-Livelihood.

 Under the Academic track, students may enroll in one of the three offered strands: Accountancy, Business, and Management (ABM), Humanities and Social sciences (HUMSS), and General Academic Strand (GAS).
-Meanwhile, after finishing a Technical-Vocational-Livelihood track in Grade 12, a student may obtain a National Certificate Level II (NC II), provided he/she passes the competency-based assessment of the Technical Education and Skills Development Authority (TESDA).
+Meanwhile, students finishing a Technical-Vocational-Livelihood track in Grade 12 may obtain a National Certificate Level II (NC II), provided passage of the competency-based assessment of the Technical Education and Skills Development Authority (TESDA).

 NC I and NC II improves employability of graduates in fields like agriculture, electronics, and trade.

 Upon satisfactory compliance with the program's requirements, the students are awarded their diploma during the annual Graduation Ceremony.